Isotopes of californium: Nuclear reactors

 Californium-252 neutron sources are most notably used in the start-up of nuclear reactors.
 Once a reactor is filled with nuclear fuel, the stable neutron emission from said source starts the chain reaction.

 Military and defense

 The portable isotopic neutron spectroscopy (PINS) used by United States Armed Forces, the National Guard, Homeland Security, and Customs and Border Protection, uses ^{252}Cf sources to detect hazardous contents inside artillery projectiles, mortar projectiles, rockets, bombs, land mines, and improvised explosive devices (IED).

 Oil and petroleum

 In the oil industry, ^{252}Cf is used to find layers of petroleum and water in a well.
 Instrumentation is lowered into the well, which bombards the formation with high energy neutrons to determine porosity, permeability, and hydrocarbon presence along the length of the borehole.

 Medicine

 Californium-252 has also been used in the treatment of serious forms of cancer.
-For certain types of brain and cervical cancer, ^{252}Cf can be used as a more cost-effective substitute for radium.
+For certain types of brain and cervical cancer, ^{252}Cf can be used as a more cost-effective substitute for radium in brachytherapy.